foldda/rda/README.md

 As discussed earlier, XML/JSON based data exchange are schema-dependent that restricts on data format, and the schema-less CSV encoding is too primitive for carrying complex structured data.
 In contrast, **RDA encoding allows data exchange late-binding** because it's schema-less unlike XML/JSON, and supports encoding complex structured data unlike CSV.

-As in the moving house analogy, data exchange using RDA encoding format also allows using cheap "freight companies", that is, to be based on simple and low-cost data transports, because sender and receiver programs can use generic APIs that interface to file-system, RDBMS, FTP, MSMQ etc, for data transfer, in contrast to the higher cost interfaces using XML/JSON encoding, where sender and receiver programs must maintain inflexible data-handling logic, or even dedicated pipelines, for data exchange.

 ## Charian - A RDA-Encoding API

 Charian is an easy-to-use API for transparently encoding and parsing RDA formated strings.
 It is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian), and the working concept is briefly explained below using the C# API implementation as example.